-QEngineCPU and QEngineOCL can perform many identical gates in parallel across entangled subsystems for about the same cost as a single gate.
+QEngineCPU and QEngineOCL can perform many identical gates in parallel across entangled subsystems for an approximately constant costs, when total qubits in the engine are held fixed as breadth of the parallel gate application is varied.
 To test this, we can apply parallel gates at once across the full width of a coherent array of qubits.
-(CNOT is a two bit gate, so (N - 1)/2 gates are applied to odd numbers of qubits.)
-Notice in these next graphs how QEngineCPU and QEngineOCL have approximately the same scaling cost as the single gate graphs above, while QUnit types show a linear trend (appearing logarithmic on an exponential axis scale):
+(CNOT is a two bit gate, so (N-1)/2 gates are applied to odd numbers of qubits.)
+Notice in these next graphs how QEngineCPU and QEngineOCL have similar scaling cost as the single gate graphs above, while QUnit types show a linear trend (appearing logarithmic on an exponential axis scale):